Guide to Reusing and/or Recycling Locally

 Recycle:

-Drop off any #6 polystyrene (PS) plastic cup (no Styrofoam cups) in the maroon Zero Waste box, which has been moved back to the Marge Williams Center, 221 Winslow Way West.
+Drop off any #6 polystyrene (PS) plastic cup (no Styrofoam cups) in the maroon Zero Waste box at the Marge Williams Center, 221 Winslow Way West.
 The cups will be recycled through a special program run by Terracycle.
 You can also tell it is a #6 cup by squeezing it — it tends to crack.

-Plastic cups do not belong in curbside or transfer station recycling bins.
+Plastic and paper cups do not belong in curbside or transfer station recycling bins.

 Keep your plastic bags and other plastic film out of the landfill and instead drop them at the grocery store to be made into plastic lumber!
 Trex is the leading producer of alternative lumber and buys #2 & #4 plastic film nationwide as feedstock for their product.